 Current genome sequencing technology outputs DNA in a text-based FASTA or FASTQ file format (Cock et al. 2010).
 Genomics projects therefore involve managing FASTA and FASTQ files.
 Part of this management involves summarizing the contents of these large files in order to validate their contents as well as aid in project organization.
 This entails collection of summaries of the FASTA files from various bioinformatic tools.
 A significant amount of project time may be invested in determining which summaries are available from different tools and how to present this information.

 The use of nuccomp facilitates the summary of DNA data and also provides a high level code example for the summaries.
 This RMarkdown document is a text file that is compiled, or ‘knit’, into several formats, such as *html or *pdf.
 The text file includes text as well as code chunks, as an attempt at literate programming.
 This means that the N50 summary statistic in the report includes the code used to generate the summary, providing transparency and educational value.
 Similarly, the graphical summaries include code examples for how the plots were generated.
 Because the summary table produced by nuccomp is saved as a text file, users have the potential to invent combinations of this information that the present authors haven’t imagined.
 It is hoped that providing this functionality will allow users to create their own innovations derived from this foundation.

+The hemp genome (Figure 1) provides an example of how nuccomp can rapidly summarize a genomic assembly.
+Figure 1A presents the distribution of sequence lengths where long sequences (chromosomes) are rare and smaller sequences (unplaced contigs) are more frequent.
+Figure 1B presents the nucleotide compositions for the sequences and we can see a peak of A and T richness at a little over 0.3 which represents a genome wide compositions, but that many sequences vary from this value.
+Figure 1C presents a summary of the first 20 sequences in the assembly and allows us to see the lengths of these sequences and the abundance of the ‘CG’ motif, which may help identify transcriptionally active regions as well as centromeres.
+Note that note of the other compared software provides this perspective.
+Figure 1D summarizes the presence of IUPAC ambiguity characters and provides positive validation that these features were looked for and were absent.
+The tabular presentation in Table 1 validates that these features were not present at low levels that may have been easy to miss in the graphical presentation.
+Figure 1E reports that undetermined or ‘N’ positions were present, likely due to the scaffolding of this genome.
+This is important because summaries such as N50 or sequence length include ambiguous nucleotides in their calculation.
+Panel 1F validates that there are no unexpected characters thast may have been accidentally introduced.
+Panel 1G plots the length of each sequence by its GC content, as inspired by Blobtools (Laetsch and Blaxter 2017).
+This demonstrates that longer sequences (chromosomes) have a similar GC content while the unplaced sequences vary in GC content.
+This variation in GC content may be useful in identifying chloroplasts, mitochondria, or bacterial infection.
+This graphic can be saved as a single multipanel graphic and is incorporated into a text report using Rmarkdownm, a features absent from the other compared software,